 - Limited cooking capacity: With just one burner, it is unlikely that you will create a culinary masterpiece, no matter how keen a chef you are.
 With this camping stove, you will be limited to cooking the basics, although, when you go camping, that is part of the fun.

 Compact Double Burner Tabletop Stove

 We now come to the double burner tabletop camping stove, which is undoubtedly the most common.
-This stove can be used to cook for up to 4 people and has the means to cook full meals.
+This stove can be used to cook for up to 4 people and can cook full meals.

 Not only does it provide you with greater capacity than the single burner stoves, but compared to freestanding double burner camp stoves, they are easier to transport, given that there are no legs, and they tend to weigh less too.

-You will find differences between models in terms of the overall length, and this will influence the size of pots and pans you can use with it.
-Bear in mind, the bigger the stove, the more it will weigh, so you won’t want to have a long distance between your car and the campsite.
+You will find differences between models in terms of the overall length, which will influence the size of pots and pans you can use.
+Bear in mind, the bigger the stove, the more it will weigh, so you won’t want to have a long-distance between your car and the campsite.

 - Automatic ignition: This does not apply to every model, but many compact double burner camping stoves have Piezo ignition.
 This type of igniter makes lighting the burners much easier, especially when matches won't stay lit due to a strong wind blowing.